 Response: So Patrick Henry College is known for its basketball players?

 Answer: Clearly, right?
 It’s just where I was at.
 It’s really not that good as far as playing goes.
-Um, the first part: I think I addressed it a little bit in the article that I write about.
-Um, if you’re looking for numeric indicators, Turkey is not a very optimistic place in the world, right?
+The first part: I think I addressed it a little bit in the article that I write about.
+If you’re looking for numeric indicators, Turkey is not a very optimistic place in the world, right?
 It’s literally illegal to be a missionary.
 The term “missionary” means to convert somebody with the sword that came to them in the Crusades.
 So when I described what my parents do, which is kind of awkward, right?
 What do your parents do?
-Oh yeah, they’re murderers who use a sword to convert people… That’s not what I wanted.
+Oh yeah, they’re murderers who use a sword to convert people.
+That’s not what I wanted.
 So I said my dad is a pastor and my mom is a first grade English teach, because at the time that was functionally what they do.
 Lot of respect for them, they’re people of the Book, great, wonderful.

-You know, Istanbul’s one of these amazing places where you can go to Asia and Europe in a couple minutes.
-And also, you can like, throw a stone between a mosque, a synagogue, and a Church, whatever type of Church you want to find.
+Istanbul’s one of these amazing places where you can go to Asia and Europe in a couple minutes.
+And also, you can throw a stone between a mosque, a synagogue, and a Church, whatever type of Church you want to find.
 The problem is, as we saw at the end of the Brunson, the… Pastor Brunson the… whatever term you want to use… hostage, faith opponent, whatever… And he’s coming out with a book and it will be interesting to read his experience.
 But clearly, there’s a suspicion, to put it lightly, of the people of faith in Turkey whose entire mission is focused on converting people.

 My approach on this, and I had a privilege working from the U.S. embassy office.
 At times I would come across Christian workers there who were there on non-missionary visas but were doing missionary work.
 Which from my perspective as a Christian, we’re all called to be missionaries, right?
 Just because the Southern Baptist Commission pays my parents’ salary, doesn’t mean that we get a pass, right?
 Just because I give to the Lottie Moon doesn’t mean that I can be like well I don’t need to tell anybody about Christ’s love, right?
 We’re all called to do that.
 We have a pretty lazy and very American way of doing things.